Daita-Corp/claude-code/debug-deployment.md

    - Which agent/workflow is affected?

 2. **Verify API access**:
-   - Check if `DAITA_API_KEY` is set
+   - Check if `Daita_API_KEY` is set
    - If not, explain they need it to access production logs and STOP

 3. **Check deployment status**:
-   - Run `daita status` to see current deployment state
+   - Run `Daita status` to see current deployment state
-   - Run `daita deployments list --limit 5` to see recent deployments
+   - Run `Daita deployments list --limit 5` to see recent deployments
    - Identify which deployment is currently active

 ## Log Analysis

 4. **Fetch production logs**:
-   - Run `daita logs production` to get recent execution logs
+   - Run `Daita logs production` to get recent execution logs
    - Look for error messages, stack traces, or anomalies
    - If logs are too verbose, ask user which timeframe or agent to focus on